turingschool/mod-0-curriculum/session4/index.md

   - How to model data using objects and variables (coming in Session 5)

   Preparing for this assessment is a great way to start building relationships with your community - remember, Turing is NOT a competition!
 We highly encourage you to use resources such as Slack calls, Zoom meetings, screen sharing, Driver - Navigator, etc. to work with your cohortmates to practice these skills!

+<a name="datatypes"></a>
+## Basic Data Types + Variable Assignment

+In most programming languages, you'll find the same basic <span class="vocab">data types</span>.
+A data type represents the kind of data that you can use in the programming language.
+In this section, we'll discuss five different basic data types that are applicable to both the front end and back end.
+Luckily for us, the <span class="vocab">syntax</span> (the way we write) for these basic data types is almost identical in Ruby and JavaScript.

 ### Data Type Use Cases and Syntax Practice
 We are going to break out into program specific small groups to start working through these skills!